 In simple terms, the purpose of performing a company valuation is to gain an independent view of the estimated amount for which an asset should exchange on the effective valuation date between a willing buyer and seller in an arm’s length transaction.

-Merchantec Capital has performed independent company valuations for private, listed and governmental organisations and has a dedicated team of valuation experts who are able to analyse even the most complex business combinations in an efficient and professional manner.
+Merchantec Capital has performed independent company and equity valuations for private, listed and governmental organisations and has a dedicated team of valuation experts who are able to analyse even the most complex business combinations in an efficient and professional manner.
 Merchantec Capital has a significant amount of expertise and experience which allows us to use a combination of judgement and market research to review and evaluate assumptions regarding a company’s future, the market in which it operates, the competitor landscape and a host of other key assumptions required to arrive at an independent, transparent and holistic valuation.
 Sensitivity analysis is also done on the key assumptions in order to stress test the valuation result.

 Our primary valuation methodology is based on a Discounted Cash Flow methodology with a relative Price Earnings multiple being incorporated as a reasonability tool.